A parent's worst nightmare

 It’s the call every parent fears the most.
 There’s been an accident involving your child.
 Mark and Emma Webber were at home watching TV when a family friend called them urgently.
 ‘Emma, it’s Amy.
 I’ve got Louis in my arms.
 You need to get here quick.’

 Their son Louis had been out with friends around Looe, including Amy’s son Finn.
-They were on the cliffs next to the harbour when the ground gave way beneath Louis’s feet, sending him falling onto the rocks below.
+They were on the clifftop next to the harbour when Louis fell onto the rocks below.
 ‘I couldn’t speak,’ says Emma.
 ‘I knew just from the tone in her voice that something was terribly wrong.
 Mark was saying to me: “What’s going on?”, and I was just literally shouting at him: “We need to go, we need to go!”

 They raced to the scene.
 ‘We were about five minutes away from where it happened,’ says Emma.
 ‘When we got there, there was every rescue service you could think of.
 Blue lights flashing everywhere.
 There was even a helicopter in the sky, and this was not long after it happened.’